-Refer to drawing 5849B.
+Refer to drawing 5849.
 Attach the ring terminal of the solid red (or red striped) wire of the power cable assembly to the terminal on the motor at location 1.

-Fasten the ring terminal of the solid black wire of the power cable assembly, and the ring terminal of the ground wire harness to the terminal on the motor at location 2.
+Fasten the ring terminal of the solid black wire of the power cable assembly, the black wire with the ring terminal on the plow harness, and the ring terminal of the ground wire harness to the terminal on the motor at location 2.